 You have to understand that we all have 24 hours a day.
 It is not that you don’t have time, it is that you don’t know how to manage your priority.

-Running a multi-million dollars business is difficult, let alone two.
+Running a multi-million dollar business is difficult, let alone two.
 But Jack Dorsey does that as a CEO of Twitter and Square.
 You can read the strategy Dorsey used to manage his time from this article on CNBC.

 My point is that it is not you don’t have time, but rather, you don’t know how to set your priorities and manage your work.